Cray-HPE/docs-csm/upgrade/1.0.11/README.md

 ## Introduction

-This document is intended to guide an administrator through the process going from Cray Systems Management v1.0.1 or v1.0.10 to v1.0.11.
-If you are at an earlier version, you must first upgrade to at least v1.0.1.
+This document is intended to guide an administrator through the process going to Cray Systems Management v1.0.11 from v1.0.0, v1.0.1, or v1.0.10.
+If you are at an earlier version, you must first upgrade.
 For information on how to do that, see [Upgrade CSM](../index.md).

 This top-level `README.md` file should be followed top to bottom.